jeffhuang4704/just-notes/README.md

 - [Run Rancher in a docker]
     - `onenote:///C:\Users\Chih-JenHuang\Documents\OneNote%20Notebooks\Work\Notes-01.one#2022-04%20Part-2&section-id={385CC646-19A9-479B-84B9-16C80EAB4662}&page-id={F75B72AC-6A3C-414D-8D0D-CB04851BC87F}&object-id={D55210C5-2B86-4A41-A6D5-E81C52942D54}&C`
 - install NeuVector and integrate with Rancher
-- there is a book related to Rancher
+- there is a book related to `Rancher Deep Dive`

 ## Tools
 - `cosign`, `crane`